dbos-inc/dbos-hackathon/README.md

 cd dbos-hackathon
 ```

-Then, create and activate a virtual environment in this folder with:
+Then, create and activate a virtual environment in your folder with:

 **macOS/Linux**
 ```shell